 Martin Shaw is available for comment on the ruling today.

 The Mutual Manifesto challenges all political parties to show they understand the mutual sector.

 Mutuals have proved themselves to be resilient in recent years and have seen rapid increases in market share between 2008 and 2010 being at the forefront of product innovation in the insurance sector.”

 Family Investment 2011

-The AFM Conference and Annual General Meeting this year was held at The Belfry, West Midlands, between 16 and 18 October.
+The 2013 AFM Conference and Annual General Meeting had the theme "MAKING MUTUALITY MEANINGFUL" and was held at Heythrop Park, Oxfordshire, between 15 and 17 October.